laravel-ja/ja-docs-8.x/original-en/artisan.md

 When calling this method, the `user` arguments may be passed in order to the command line.
 For example, the following command will set the value of `user` to an array with `foo` and `bar` as its values:

     php artisan mail:send foo bar

+This `*` character can be combined with an optional argument definition to allow zero or more instances of an argument:

+    mail:send {user?*}

 <a name="option-arrays"></a>
 #### Option Arrays